Learn your Rights. Get Answers. Free.

 Utah Bicycle Accident Lawyers

 The attorneys at Christensen & Hymas love to cycle and know first hand the dangers that cycling can present.
 Without two tons of metal as protection, cyclists are one of the most vulnerable travelers on the road.
 In addition, many drivers do not give cyclists the room and the respect they deserve.
 If you have been the victim of a bicycle accident, you deserve the best for your case.
-The attorneys at Christensen & Hymas specialize in Utah bicycle law and will be your advocates to protect your rights on the road.
+The Utah bicycle accident lawyers at Christensen & Hymas that specialize in Utah bicycle law will be your advocates to protect your rights on the road.
 Bicycle accidents happen, and when they do, Christensen & Hymas is here to help.

 Millions of Americans use bicycles as transportation for work, leisure, and exercise.
 Riding a bicycle on the open road can be exhilarating and liberating, but it also carries some danger.
 Hundreds of cyclists are killed every year on U.S. roads, and thousands more are injured.

 Do you know what to do when you approach a red light and there are no other cars in sight?
 Do you know when you can pass cars using the right shoulder of the road?
-Be sure to learn these and other essential Utah cycling laws by checking out the link above.
+Be sure to learn these and other essential Utah cycling laws by clicking here.
 Remember, an important part of staying safe on the road is to understand your rights and responsibilities as a cyclist.

 I was hit by a driver who fled the scene; what do I do?
 Who will pay for my medical bills after an accident with a car?
 My bike was stolen, does my insurance cover me?
 Are hand signals required in Utah?
-Learn the answer to these and many more important cycling questions by checking out the link above.
+Learn the answer to these and many more important cycling questions: click here.

 Who’s at the greatest risk for bike accidents?